 On October 16, 2015, we issued an aggregate of 39,000,000 Class P voting common units that constitute profits interests and are subject to a participation threshold amount of \$0.0287 per unit to two members of our management team in consideration of their service for our company.
-These issuances were exempt from the registration requirements of the Securities Act in reliance upon Section 4(a)(2) thereof because it did not involve any public offering of securities based on the following facts: no underwriters, underwriting discounts or commissions were involved in the transaction; no general solicitation was used; the recipients of the securities represented their intention to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof and had adequate access through their relationship with us to information about us; and all of the securities were issued as restricted securities for purposes of the Securities Act.
+These issuances were exempt from the registration requirements of the Securities Act in reliance upon Section 4(a)(2) thereof because they did not involve any public offering of securities, the recipients of the securities represented their intention to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof and had adequate access through their relationship with us to information about us, and all of the securities were issued as restricted securities for purposes of the Securities Act.

 On October 16, 2015, we issued an aggregate of 3,500,000 Class P voting common units that constitute profits interests and are subject to a participation threshold amount of \$0.0287 per unit to two members of our management team in consideration of their service for our company.
-These issuances were exempt from the registration requirements of the Securities Act in reliance upon Rule 701 thereunder because the securities were issued under written compensatory plans intended to comply with Rule 701 and the recipients of these securities were bona fide service providers to us at the time of grant.
+These issuances were exempt from the registration requirements of the Securities Act in reliance upon Rule 701 thereunder because the securities were issued under written compensatory plans intended to comply with Rule 701 and the recipients of these securities were bona fide service providers to us as the time of grant.

-Class P Non-Votina Common Units
+Class P Non-Voting Common Units

-Between October 16, 2015 and April 4, 2016, the date of the Pharma Split-Off, we issued an aggregate of 2,500,000 Class P non-voting common units that constitute profits interests and are subject to a participation threshold amount of \$0.0287 per unit to two members of our management team in consideration of their service for our company.
-These issuances were exempt from the registration requirements of the Securities Act in reliance upon Rule 701 thereunder because the securities were issued under written compensatory plans intended to comply with Rule 701 and the recipients of these securities were bona fide service providers to us at the time of grant.
+Between October 16, 2015 and November 16, 2015, we issued an aggregate of 2,500,000 Class P non-voting common units that constitute profits interests and are subject to a participation threshold amount of

+\$0.0287 per unit to two members of our management team in consideration of their service for our company.
+These issuances were exempt from the registration requirements of the Securities Act in reliance upon Rule 701 thereunder because the securities were issued under written compensatory plans intended to comply with Rule 701 and the recipients of these securities were bona fide service providers to us as the time of grant.

-Options to Acquire Class P Non-Voting Common Units
+Options to Purchase Class P Non-Voting Common Units

-On October 16, 2015, we issued options to acquire an aggregate of 1,810,000 Class P non-voting common units subject to an exercise price of \$0.04 per unit.
-As of the April 4, 2016, the date of the Pharma Split-Off, no options had been forfeited, cancelled or exercised.
-These issuances were exempt from the registration requirements of the Securities Act in reliance upon Rule 701 thereunder because the securities were issued under written compensatory plans intended to comply with Rule 701 and the recipients of these securities were bona fide service providers to us at the time of grant.
+On October 16, 2015, we issued options to purchase an aggregate of 1,810,000 Class P non-voting common units subject to an exercise price of \$0.04 per unit.
+As of the Pharma Split-Off, no options had been exercised, forfeited or cancelled.
+These issuances were exempt from the registration requirements of the Securities Act in reliance upon Rule 701 thereunder because the securities were issued under written compensatory plans intended to comply with Rule 701 and the recipients of these securities were bona fide service providers to us as the time of grant.